-In this Azure PowerShell article, we will discuss the syntax and usage of the Set-AzContext PowerShell command with examples of how to use this command.
+In this Azure PowerShell article, we will discuss the syntax and usage of the Set-AzContext PowerShell command.
+How to set Az contexts using Azure PowerShell command Set-AzContext.

 Table of Contents